Q: What buildings must be inspected by the Fire Marshal?

 OPEN BURNING FAQs

 Q: How do I obtain a burning permit?

 A permit can be obtained by submitting an application to the Fire Marshal's Office.
-The application can be downloaded by clicking here.
+The open burn application can be accessed through the town permitting portal.
 Permits cost $50 and are valid for 20 days from the date of issuance.

 Q: What can I burn?

 A burning permit allows you to burn twigs and branches up to three inches in diameter.
 Burning of construction debris, leaves, and logs is prohibited.

 Q: Can I burn on a rainy day?

 Generally, burning on a rainy day is not allowed because it does not allow the smoke to rise and dissipate into the air, causing a health hazard from the smoke.

 Q: What do I have to do before I begin burning?